 We have in the CCN such a wealth of people, and such a rich mixture of experience and theology and practical reconciliation happening every day of the year, on the ground.
 This autumn we began a new idea, to give a voice to this mighty collection of individual viewpoints within our network: Thought for the Week.

 Each Friday lunchtime, around the time when we pray the Litany in the Cathedral ruins at midday GMT, we will publish on our website and on Facebook and Twitter a short opinion piece of around 3-5 minutes in length, supplied to us by anyone formally connected to a CCN partner, on a reconciliation-based subject of their choice.
 The piece should be both topical and relevant to the speaker, and of interest to the wider global Community – so it could be about a local reconcilation issue which directly affects your organisation, or it could be about a global one affecting everyone.

-We would love, over time, to build up a good and constantly growing spread of opinion pieces from all continents and countries in which we have members.
+We hope, over time, to build up a good and constantly growing spread of opinion pieces from all continents and countries in which we have members.
 Individuals’ views will be personal to them, but in other respects they should be:

 - inspired by the Gospel and consistent with the CCN’s values and with our collective ministry of forgiveness and reoconciliation;

 - should ideally be in English to ensure as wide an audience across the CCN as possible, but we can be flexible as long as we have a short transcript or summary in English as well;

 - of around 3-5 minutes’ duration, supplied in writing as a Word file, or as an audio or video file, to the email address below (for video files please drop us a line and we will let you know the Google drive or Dropbox folder link to upload it to);

 - received by us in Coventry by the Tuesday of the week of publication to allow any editing that may be required;